ucsc/site-giving/source/ways-to-give/endowment-giving/index.md

 Endowments enable UC Santa Cruz to accomplish its greatest priorities:

-  * Recruit and challenge outstanding students
+  * Recruit and create opportunities for outstanding students
   * Attract and retain renowned faculty
   * Support outstanding research and creative achievement